GAMESS - Release Notes

 - MPI/OpenMP implementation for QM-EFP2 energy calculation.
 More specifically, the implementation is for QM-EFP2 exchange repulsion electron repulsion integrals (ERI) and corresponding Fock contribution construction, as well as QM-EFP2 Schwartz inequality screening subroutine.
 A QM-EFP2 test folder is created inside

-(look in $GMS_DIR/tests/solvent/qm-efp2/exrep/mpiomp
+(look in $GMSDIR/tests/solvent/qm-efp2/exrep/mpiomp

 ).
-The pre-existing $GMS_DIR/tests/exrep
+The pre-existing $GMSDIR/tests/exrep

-folder was moved inside $GMS_DIR/tests/solvent
+folder was moved inside $GMSDIR/tests/solvent

 . (#207) (P. Xu and T. Sattasathuchana of Iowa State University)